Quasi-two-dimensional soliton in a self-repulsive spin-orbit-coupled dipolar binary condensate: Mean-field model

+and the relevant dynamics of the dipolar BEC will be confined in the $x$-$y$ plane.
+In this case it is possible to integrate out the $z$ variable and write a set of binary coupled equations for the relevant dynamics in the $x$-$y$ plane.
+The component wave function of the BEC can be written as

 where $\psi_i({\boldsymbol \rho},t)$ is the wave function of the quasi-2D BEC confined in the $x$-$y$ plane.
-The relevant dynamics in the $x$-$y$ plane, obtained by integrating out the $z$ coordinate \cite{2d-3d}, leads to the following set of GP equations for the two components \cite{bec2015,bao}
+To obtain the relevant dynamics, we substitute Eq. (\ref{pqr}) into Eq. (\ref{eqp}), multiply the resultant equation by $ \psi_B(z)$ and integrate over $z$ \cite{2d-3d,bec2015}.
+To avoid the difficulty associated with the integration over the divergent dipolar interaction in the configuration space, that integral was evaluated in the momentum space.
+This procedure \cite{2d-3d} leads to the following set of GP equations for the two components \cite{bec2015,bao}

 where $d=4\pi a_{\mathrm{dd}}N, c_1 = 2N \sqrt{2\pi}a, c_2=2N \sqrt{2\pi}a_{12}$ and we have included the SO-coupling terms and assumed that $a_1=a_2\equiv a$.
 Here $n_j({\boldsymbol \rho,t}) = |\psi_j({\boldsymbol \rho,t})|^2, j=1,2$ are the densities of the two components, and $n ({\boldsymbol \rho},t)= \sum_j n_j({\boldsymbol \rho},t)$ the total density.
 In this study of quasi-2D solitons in the $x$-$y$ plane we have dropped the harmonic oscillator trapping potential from Eqs. (\ref{EQ1}).
 The normalization condition is $ {\textstyle \int} n({\boldsymbol \rho})\, d{\boldsymbol \rho}=1\, .$